wysh2503/taster/README.md

 Codes in this folder can demonstrate how to detect faces by Haar Cascade method, color detection, object detection by YOLO.

-Sample1: Read a static image and stream frames from webcam
+Sample1: Read a static image and test with different image processing methods

 Sample2: Stream frames from webcam